THE COMPLETE GUIDE TO

 When researching the best Brogue to suit your needs, there are a number of designs to select from.
 The first is the Quarter Brogue, the simplest design and best suited to formal occasions.
 The Semi-Brogue features slightly more detailing and would be worn for more casual affairs.
 Finally, there is the Full Brogue (also known as Wingtips in reference to the W shape at the toe) and the Longwing Brogue where the tip reaches down the side and broguing is featured across the whole shoe.
 The A. McDonald Oxford Brogue is a classic style reinterpreted for the modern world.

 Featured in most wardrobes, the Chelsea Boot has stood an icon for generations.
 Designed by Queen Victoria’s cobbler in the early 1800’s, the boot features a high ankle and elasticised sides for an easy slide.
 Initially worn for paddock walks and riding activities (and so dubbed the ‘Paddock Boot’), they were quickly picked up by the Chelsea society at the time.
 In the mid 60’s, the boot was adapted to include a Cuban heel and popular bands such as The Beatles were oft seen wearing this style.
 Depending on the leather used, this versatile boot can be worn to all manner of events – anything from a formal meeting to a family barbeque.
-Check out this helpful article that explains the details of this famous boot and also know that R.M.
-Williams make some of the most well-known Chelsea boots around.
+Check out this helpful article that explains the details of this famous boot, and also know that R.M.
+Williams create some of the most well-known Chelsea boots around.

 Designed for optimal support and ease of access, the Zipper Boot features a teethed zip on the side or rear quarter of the boot.
 Crafted to take the form of your leg, the silhouette is best constructed from a soft and malleable leather to allow the leg to move freely.
 We often use a mustang horse leather upper for this pattern, as seen in our Zip Sided Boot in burgundy mustang.